-April 13 - August 14 17, Monday 17 - 19, Monday - Wednesday 19, Wednesday 21, Friday 28, Friday Fall 2020 Semester registration Classes Begin Late Registration, drop/add in person, 8 a.m. - 4 p.m.
-Final day to add courses, change sections/Last day for admission to the college for the semester Deadline for 100% tuition and applicable fee adjustment Official Tenth (Census) Class Day Last day to drop without a "W" on student transcripts by 4 p.m. in person Deadline for 50% tuition and applicable fee adjustment - after this date, no adjustments are given.
-Student are responsible for full tuition and fee rates after this day, regardless of withdrawal or attendance September 7, Monday Labor Day Holiday, No classes 25, Friday 4:00 p.m., Deadline for Fall 2020 completers to apply for May graduation - after this day, a "late fee" will be assessed.
-Please note there is no fee (late or otherwise) if application is completed and submitted by this deadline.
-October 5, Monday Midterm exams begin 9, Friday Midterm exams end 12, Monday 4:00 p.m., Midterm grading periods ends; midterm grades and progress reports due to Director of College Academics 26, Monday Final deadline for Fall 2020 completers to apply for May graduation November 4, Wednesday 4:00 p.m., Final day for dropping courses with a "W" or withdrawing from the college 8 - January 8 Spring 2021 Semester registration

-17, Tuesday 25 - 27, Wednesday - Friday 30, Monday

-Last day for reinstatement Thanksgiving Holidays, No classes Last day of class
+April 13 - August 14 17, Monday 17 - 19, Monday - Wednesday 19, Wednesday 21, Friday 28, Friday Fall 2020 Semester registration Classes Begin Late Registration, drop/add in person, 8 a.m. - 2 p.m.
+Final day to add courses, change sections/Last day for admission to the college for the semester Deadline for 100% tuition and applicable fee adjustment Official Tenth (Census) Class Day Last day to drop without a "W" on student transcripts - by 2 p.m. in person Deadline for 50% tuition and applicable fee adjustments are given.
+Students are responsible for full tuition and fee rates after this day, regardless of withdrawal or attendance September 7, Monday Labor Day Holiday, No classes 25, Friday 4:00 p.m., Deadline for Fall 2020 completers to apply for May graduation - after this day, a "late fee" will be assessed.
+Please note there is no fee (late or otherwise) if 30, Wednesday application is completed and submitted by this deadline.
+Midterm exams begin October 9, Friday 4:00 p.m., Midterm grading period ends; midterm grades and progress reports due to Director of College Academics 12 -13, Monday - Tuesday 26, Monday Fall Holiday, No classes Final deadline for Fall 2020 completers to apply for May graduation November 4, Wednesday 4:00 p.m., Final day for dropping courses with a "W" or withdrawing from the college 9 - January 8 Spring 2021 Semester registration 17, Tuesday Last day for reinstatement 25 - 27, Wednesday - Friday 30, Monday Thanksgiving Holidays, No classes Last day of class